 In all things, Danyelle runs on love, laughter, and diet coke with flip flops on her feet, a smile on her face, and a heart for God.

 Pastor Danyelle keeps regular office hours on Mondays and Thursdays, 9:00-1:00, but is available at other times by appointment or as needed.
-She maintains a sabbath on Wednesdays.
+She maintains a sabbath on Tuesdays.

 Our staff is a fun and faithful group of folks who want to help you share the love of God, connect with community, and serve with neighbors.
 They look forward to connecting with you!

-Kelly Myers started at Wall Street in August as the church secretary.
+Kelly Myers is the church secretary.
 She enjoys helping others and serving in ministry through her administrative gifts.
 Kelly is in the office Monday-Thursday, 9:00-1:00.

 Millie Morris is a lifelong member of Wall Street and a jack-of-all trades.
 She currently serves as the church business administrator.
 Her office hours are Monday and Tuesday, 9:00-1:00.

-Carol Harrick is the newest member of the Wall Street staff.
-She is the church bookkeeper and works in the office on Mondays, 9:00-1:00.
+Carol Harrick is the church bookkeeper and works in the office on Mondays, 9:00-1:00.

 We believe the church belongs to God and that the church is, in the words of the Apostle Paul, the body of Christ, called to be the hands and feet of Christ in the world.